Learn about the First Access Scheme (Early Access)

 How to register for PA/Companion Tickets

-PA/Companion tickets can be applied for using the Accessibility Application Form.
+PA/Companion tickets can be applied for using the Accessibility Application Form after purchasing a ticket from our website.
 This is an evidence-based system, and PA/companion tickets are only available through this form, not through any ticket agent including Ticketmaster Universe.

 Using our Accessible Viewing Balcony